learn-co-curriculum/dsc-effect-sizes/README.md

 %matplotlib inline

-# seed the random number generator so we all get the same results
+# seed the random number generator so you get the same results
 np.random.seed(10)
 ```